ellisztamas/fecundity_components/README.md

 - `R/rqtl_files.R` formats RIL data into R/qtl files.
 - `R/perform_mapping.R` is a generic function to import an R/qtl input file, run permutations, and fit `stepwiseqtl()` models to the data.
 Output is saved as as RDS file in `output` folder with a generic names like `stepwise_trait.rds`.
 - For each trait there is a script `R/mapping_trait.R` that called `perform_mapping.R` on that trait.
+Shell scripts to running these on a cluster using SLURM are given in `sh/`.
 - To create figure 5 it was necessary to repeat QTL analysis of number of fruits per reproductive plant using only those RILs for which data was also available for number of seeds per reproductive plant.
 This is set up at the end of `R/rqtl_files.R`, and mapping is performed using `R/mapping_ffit_reduced.R`.
 - `R/format_qtl_models.R` runs `fitqtl()` on each `stepwiseqtl()` model, and clusters colocalising QTL into groups.
 It groups cross objects, QTL models, model fits and clusters for a single trait into one list of objects, which is saved as an RDS file.